 - Failure to thoroughly evaluate the effects and results of tests

-- Failure to adjust the plaintiff's treatment in response to appropriate evaluation of effects of treatment
+- Failure to adjust the plaintiff's treatment in response to an appropriate evaluation of effects of treatment

 - Failure to diagnose the plaintiff's condition